TheLovinator1/radarr/README.md

+# Don't use this :-)

+Better containers are out there, you should use [linuxserver/radarr](https://github.com/linuxserver/docker-radarr) instead.

 # Radarr

 Radarr is a movie collection manager for Usenet and BitTorrent users.
 It can monitor multiple RSS feeds for new movies